 These 30 Alabama Towns Have Some Of The Most Bizarre Names Ever

-2. Rainbow City, Alabama – Located in the southern portion of Etowah County, Rainbow City remains one of the fastest growing cities in the state.
+2. Rainbow City, Alabama – Located in the southern portion of Etowah County, Rainbow City remains one of the fastest-growing areas in the state and is named after Highway 411, also known as Rainbow Drive.

-3. Active, Alabama – Active, an unincorporated community in Bibb County, got its name to reflect the active spirits the residents had.
+3. Active, Alabama – This unincorporated community in Bibb County was named Active to reflect the active spirit the residents had.

 4. Smelley, Alabama – I’m still not exactly sure how this small Alabama town in Talladega County got its name, but I can only imagine.

-7. Five Forks, Alabama – Because five forks are always better than four!
+7. Five Forks, Alabama – Because five forks are always better than four, although it’s really named after the junction of five county roads.

 8. Cuba, Alabama – Our Cuba may not be as exotic as the Caribbean island, but at least you can leave your passport at home.